awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 `diversified`
 The Spot Instances are distributed across all pools\.

+`InstancePoolsToUseCount`
+The Spot Instances are distributed across the number of Spot pools that you specify\.
+This parameter is valid only when used in combination with `lowestPrice`\.

+### Maintaining Target Capacity<a name="maintain-fleet-capacity"></a>

+After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, a Spot Fleet of type `maintain` launches replacement Spot Instances\.
+If the allocation strategy is `lowestPrice`, the fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
+If the allocation strategy is `diversified`, the fleet distributes the replacement Spot Instances across the remaining pools\.
+If the allocation strategy is `lowestPrice` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.

+### Configuring Spot Fleet for Cost Optimization<a name="spot-fleet-strategy-cost-optimization"></a>

+To optimize the costs for your use of Spot Instances, specify the `lowestPrice` allocation strategy so that Spot Fleet automatically deploys the cheapest combination of instance types and Availability Zones based on the current Spot price\.

-For On\-Demand target capacity, we always select the cheapest option based on the On\-Demand price, while continuing to follow the allocation strategy \(either lowest price or diversified\) for Spot Instances\.
+For On\-Demand Instance target capacity, Spot Fleet always selects the cheapest instance type based on the public On\-Demand price, while continuing to follow the allocation strategy \(either `lowestPrice` or `diversified`\) for Spot Instances\.

+### Configuring Spot Fleet for Cost Optimization and Diversification<a name="spot-fleet-strategy-cost-optimization-and-diversified"></a>

+To create a fleet of Spot Instances that is both cheap and diversified, use the `lowestPrice` allocation strategy in combination with `InstancePoolsToUseCount`\.
+Spot Fleet automatically deploys the cheapest combination of instance types and Availability Zones based on the current Spot price across the number of Spot pools that you specify\.
+This combination can be used to avoid the most expensive Spot Instances\.

-### Choosing an Allocation Strategy<a name="allocation-use-cases"></a>
+### Choosing an Appropriate Allocation Strategy<a name="allocation-use-cases"></a>

 You can optimize your Spot Fleets based on your use case\.

 If your fleet is small or runs for a short time, the probability that your Spot Instances will be interrupted is low, even with all the instances in a single Spot Instance pool\.
 Therefore, the `lowestPrice` strategy is likely to meet your needs while providing the lowest cost\.

 If your fleet is large or runs for a long time, you can improve the availability of your fleet by distributing the Spot Instances across multiple pools\.
-For example, if your Spot Fleet request specifies 10 pools and a target capacity of 100 instances, the Spot Fleet launches 10 Spot Instances in each pool\.
+For example, if your Spot Fleet request specifies 10 pools and a target capacity of 100 instances, the fleet launches 10 Spot Instances in each pool\.
 If the Spot price for one pool exceeds your maximum price for this pool, only 10% of your fleet is affected\.
 Using this strategy also makes your fleet less sensitive to increases in the Spot price in any one pool over time\.

 With the `diversified` strategy, the Spot Fleet does not launch Spot Instances into any pools with a Spot price that is equal to or higher than the [On\-Demand price](https://aws.amazon.com/ec2/pricing/)\.

+To create a cheap and diversified fleet, use the `lowestPrice` strategy in combination with `InstancePoolsToUseCount`\.
+You can use a low or high number of Spot pools across which to allocate your Spot Instances\.
+For example, if you run batch processing, we recommend specifying a low number of Spot pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
+If you run a web service, we recommend specifying a high number of Spot pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot Instance pool becomes temporarily unavailable\.

-### Maintaining Target Capacity<a name="maintain-fleet-capacity"></a>
+### Prioritizing Instance Types for On\-Demand Capacity<a name="spot-fleet-on-demand-priority"></a>

-After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, the Spot Fleet launches replacement Spot Instances\.
-If the allocation strategy is `lowestPrice`, the Spot Fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
-If the allocation strategy is `diversified`, the Spot Fleet distributes the replacement Spot Instances across the remaining pools\.
+When Spot Fleet attempts to fulfill your On\-Demand capacity, it defaults to launching the lowest\-priced instance type first\.
+If `OnDemandAllocationStrategy` is set to `prioritized`, Spot Fleet uses priority to determine which instance type to use first in fulfilling On\-Demand capacity\.
+The priority is assigned to the launch template override, and the highest priority is launched first\.

+For example, you have configured three launch template overrides, each with a different instance type: `c3.large`, `c4.large`, and `c5.large`\.
+The On\-Demand price for `c5.large` is less than for `c4.large`\. `c3.large` is the cheapest\.
+If you do not use priority to determine the order, the fleet fulfills On\-Demand capacity by starting with `c3.large`, and then `c5.large`\.
+Because you often have unused Reserved Instances for `c4.large`, you can set the launch template override priority so that the order is `c4.large`, `c3.large`, and then `c5.large`\.

 ## Spot Price Overrides<a name="spot-price-overrides"></a>